abbie-bola/abbie-bola/README.md

 - Sci-fi Media: Books and Movies -> Zenon (film series), Valerian & the City of a Thousand Planets, Ready Player One
 - DC series (Young Justice)

-I'm excited to explore the possibilities of AI, and hope to soon be collaborating with fellow tech enthusiasts to optimise AI and other technologies to be as energy efficient as possible.
+I am excited to explore the possibilities of AI, and hope to soon be collaborating with fellow tech enthusiasts to optimise technologies to be as energy efficient as possible.

 <b> 💎 In 2022, I and some friends launched GenZTechies: A community for African Teens in Tech. <b/>
 Take a look at our <a href="https://genztechies.com/">website</a> to see what we have been up to in the last 3 years.